pletzer/fidibench/README.md

 ctest
 ```

-Some tests will not run if there are missing requirements (eg absence of Julia)
+Some tests will not run if there are missing components, eg Julia scripts will not run if
+julia is noit installed on your platform.